anniegriner/anniegriner.github.io/index.md

 - Design for the audience, not the analyst
 - Treat perception as a signal — and data as the test

----

 ## Tools
 Power BI · SQL · Excel · Data Modeling · Data Visualization · Storytelling with Data

----

 ## Get in Touch
 - Resume (coming soon)
 - LinkedIn (coming soon)
 - Contact (coming soon)

----

-*Analytics portfolio by Annie Griner.*